Federated learning: Federated learning with dynamic regularization (FedDyn)

-Personalized Federated Learning by Pruning (Sub-FedAvg)
+Personalized federated learning by pruning (Sub-FedAvg)

-Federated Learning methods cannot achieve good global performance under Non-IID settings which motivates the participating clients to yield personalized models in federation.
-Recently, Vahidian et al. introduced Sub-FedAvg opening a new personalized FL algorithm paradigm by proposing Hybrid Pruning (structured + unstructured pruning) with averaging on the intersection of clients’ drawn subnetworks which simultaneously handles communication efficiency, resource constraints and personalized models accuracies.
+Federated learning methods have poor global performance under non-IID settings.
+This motivates clients to yield personalized models in federation.
+To change this, Vahidian et al. recently introduced the algorithm Sub-FedAvg which does hybrid pruning (structured and unstructured pruning) with averaging on the intersection of clients' drawn subnetworks.
+This simultaneously addresses communication efficiency, resource constraints and personalized models accuracies.

-Sub-FedAvg is the first work which shows existence of personalized winning tickets for clients in federated learning through experiments.
-Moreover, it also proposes two algorithms on how to effectively draw the personalized subnetworks.
-Sub-FedAvg tries to extend "Lottery Ticket Hypothesis" which is for centrally trained neural networks to federated learning trained neural networks leading to this open research problem: “Do winning tickets exist for clients’ neural networks being trained in federated learning?
-If yes, how to effectively draw the personalized subnetworks for each client?”
+Sub-FedAvg also extends the "lottery ticket hypothesis" of centrally trained neural networks to federated learning, with the research question: "Do winning tickets exist for clients' neural networks being trained in federated learning?
+If so, how to effectively draw the personalized subnetworks for each client?"
+Sub-FedAvg experimentally answers "yes" and proposes two algorithms to effectively draw the personalized subnetworks.

-Dynamic Aggregation - Inverse Distance Aggregation
+Dynamic aggregation - inverse distance aggregation

-IDA (Inverse Distance Aggregation) is a novel adaptive weighting approach for clients based on meta-information which handles unbalanced and non-iid data.
+IDA (Inverse Distance Aggregation) is a novel adaptive weighting approach for federated learning nodes based on meta-information which handles unbalanced and non-iid data.
 It uses the distance of the model parameters as a strategy to minimize the effect of outliers and improve the model's convergence rate.

-Hybrid Federated Dual Coordinate Ascent (HyFDCA)
+Hybrid federated dual coordinate ascent (HyFDCA)

 Very few methods for hybrid federated learning, where clients only hold subsets of both features and samples, exist.
 Yet, this scenario is very important in practical settings.
-Hybrid Federated Dual Coordinate Ascent (HyFDCA) is a novel algorithm proposed in 2022 that solves convex problems in the hybrid FL setting.
+Hybrid Federated Dual Coordinate Ascent (HyFDCA) is a novel algorithm proposed in 2024 that solves convex problems in the hybrid FL setting.
 This algorithm extends CoCoA, a primal-dual distributed optimization algorithm introduced by Jaggi et al. (2014) and Smith et al. (2017), to the case where both samples and features are partitioned across clients.

 HyFDCA claims several improvement over existing algorithms: